RobTheThief/ci-project-1-css-and-html/README.md

     - This is button on the nav bar allows the user to toggle between Portuguese and English versions of the site.

-    - Text, aria labels, alts and html tag lang attribute are changed to assists screen readers in Portuguese or English.
+    - Text, aria labels, alts and html tag lang attribute are changed using JavaScript to assists screen readers in Portuguese or English.

     - Being an interpreters site users may only speak one of these languages and so the option to switch is needed.